Whether you are new to hardgainer info or you're a seasoned veteran of jumping between workouts and diet plans, I want to help you get results.

 Some of the best movements to add into your hardgainer workout program will be variations of:

 - Bench Press

 - Overhead Shoulder Press

-With your exercise selection you must be implementing progressive overload in order to see results.
+You must be implementing progressive overload in order to see results as a hardgainer.
 This is when you continuously put added stress on your muscles through more weight, more reps, more sets, etc.